djserna/6306-case-study-1/README.md

 * City: City where the brewery is located.
 * State: U.S. State where the brewery is located.

+## Libraries
+In an effort to streamline the code repository we have selected a few libraries to help with the heavy lifting:

+### ggplot2
+[ggplot2](http://ggplot2.tidyverse.org) is a system for declaratively creating graphics, based on The Grammar of Graphics.
+You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.

+### DataExplorer
+[DataExplorer](https://cran.r-project.org/web/packages/DataExplorer/index.html) is a data exploration process for data analysis and model building, so that users could focus on understanding data and extracting insights.
+The package automatically scans through each variable and does data profiling.
+Typical graphical techniques will be performed for both discrete and continuous features.

+### dplyr
+[dplyr](https://dplyr.tidyverse.org) is a fast, consistent tool for working with data frame like objects, both in memory and out of memory.

 ## Objects created
 As a result of assimilating the data in a meaningful way, various objects have been created to help ensure the results and summaries are as readable as possible.